Hand holding a lightbulb against a blue background with a settings gear icon in bottom right corner

 A huge part of getting your team comfortable with knowledge management?
 Not overwhelming them with systems that are confusing or unnecessarily complex.

-“Part of our ethos at RunRepeat is to not be bogged down by processes and tools that we don’t fully utilize, so we’ve designed a simple system using really only four pieces of software for most of the team: Slack, Google Drive, [Google] Hangouts, and Trello,” says Paul Ronto, the chief marketing officer of RunRepeat, an athletic-shoe review site with a remote team of 55.
+“Part of our ethos at RunRepeat is to not be bogged down by processes and tools that we don’t fully utilize, so we’ve designed a simple system using really only four pieces of software for most of the team: Slack, Google Drive, [Google] Hangouts, and Trello,” said Paul Ronto, the Chief Marketing Officer of RunRepeat, an athletic-shoe review site with a remote team of 55.
 “Between these four, we are able to really communicate and share knowledge and information in real time with the ability to pin, tag, assign, and attach any pertinent information.”

 2. Involve your team in the process

-“Allow your team to have a say,” says Erin Bailey, a partner at the digital marketing agency Matrixx.
+“Allow your team to have a say,” said Erin Bailey, a Partner at the digital marketing agency Matrixx.
 “They’re the ones who will be dealing with knowledge management most, so it’s important to make sure they’re comfortable with the procedures.
 Plus, they may even have some better ideas.”

-As Chaudron says, getting your team’s insight into what kind of knowledge management system they’d like to use is not only useful for decision-making but also reduces resistance to what’s ultimately chosen.
+As Chaudron said, getting your team’s insight into what kind of knowledge management system they’d like to use is not only useful for decision-making but also reduces resistance to what’s ultimately chosen.

 “Having a knowledge management system isn’t productive at all.
 Using it is.”

-“In competitive work environments, employees try to outdo one another and are less likely to share what they know with others,” says Dana Case, the director of operations at document-filing company MyCorporation.com.
+“In competitive work environments, employees try to outdo one another and are less likely to share what they know with others,” said Dana Case, the Director of Operations at document-filing company MyCorporation.com.
 “It’s important for organizations to adapt a knowledge culture where information is shared instead of safeguarded for professional gain or benefit.”

 If you want your employees to embrace your knowledge management systems, encourage different teams and departments to work together and share what they bring to the table.
 Reward people for sharing ideas, and give individuals and teams the credit they deserve when they do.